Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

-Based on the analytical framework, we evaluate the system's performance boundaries.
-To ensure the results reflect a realistic high-performance deployment, we adopt the simulation parameters summarized in Table~\ref{tab:sim_params}.
-The physical layer parameters correspond to state-of-the-art superconducting nanowire single-photon detectors (SNSPD), while the blockchain parameters are optimized for metropolitan consortiums.
+Based on the analytical framework, we evaluate performance boundaries of the blockchain system in terms of the supply-demand equilibrium.
+In numerical simulations, the parameters are summarized in Table~\ref{tab:sim_params}.
+The parameters of physical layer correspond to state-of-the-art superconducting nanowire single-photon detectors (SNSPD), while the parameters of blockchain layer are optimized for metropolitan consortiums.

+It is crucial to distinguish between the logical and physical constraints of this hybrid architecture.
+While the logical blockchain consensus operates over a globally distributed peer-to-peer overlay, the underlying TF-QKD key distribution is strictly bounded by optical fiber attenuation.
+Therefore, the network radius in our evaluation defines the maximum physical distance of the star-topology quantum subnet (from terminal nodes to the central URN).
+Similarly, the evaluated "TPS" does not merely reflect the standard consensus bottleneck (e.g., network propagation or block validation time), but rather denotes the cryptographically constrained throughput—the maximum transaction volume that the physical layer's symmetric key supply can continuously authenticate without depletion.

-Figure \ref{fig:supply_demand} illustrates the supply-demand equilibrium analysis, plotting the TF-QKD secret key generation rate (red solid line) against the key consumption requirements (dashed lines) for four distinct network scenarios ranging from minimal ($N=4$) to medium-scale ($N=32$) clusters.
-The red shaded area represents the attainable key rate envelope supported by the TF-QKD protocol.
+In Figure \ref{fig:supply_demand}, we demonstrate the relation between secret key rate of the TF-QKD system (red solid line) and requirements of the key consumption (dashed lines) for distinct network scenarios ranging from minimal ($N=4$) to medium-scale ($N=32$) clusters, characterizing of the supply-demand equilibrium of the proposed quantum-secured blockchain system.
+The red shaded area represents the achievable key rate envelope supported by the TF-QKD system.
 The system is operationally feasible for a given scenario only within the range where the supply curve strictly exceeds the corresponding demand threshold.
 The intersection points, marked as $R_{\max}$, denote the maximum supportable network radius for each configuration.
+The results demonstrate a perfect trade-off between capacity and coverage.
+For a lightweight, wide-area scenario ($N=4, \mathrm{TPS}=10$), the system supports an ultra-long coverage radius reaching approximately 165 km, validating its potential for inter-city backbone links.
+Intermediate configurations ($N=8$ and $N=16$) show a consistent decline in coverage to 111 km and 64 km respectively, following the scaling trend.
+Conversely, for a high-throughput metropolitan scenario ($N=32, \mathrm{TPS}=1000$), the operational radius is severely constrained to approximately 14 km.
+The drastic reduction in operational radius from 111 km ($N=8$) to 14 km ($N=32$) is driven by the non-linear scaling conflict: while the TF-QKD key supply decays exponentially with fiber distance, the BFT consensus demand surges quadratically $\mathrm{O}(N^2)$ with the node count.
+Consequently, rather than a universal one-size-fits-all solution, this analysis dictates a scenario-specific deployment strategy: configuring small clusters for inter-city backbone links, while strictly restricting high-frequency, large-scale consortiums to metropolitan geographic areas.